mattrussi/gitlab-com-runbooks/docs/ci-runners/macos/access.md

 #### How to access MacOS VMs?

 MacOS VMs are currently hosted in AWS.
-SRE should have access via Okta, if you don't, then open an individual [Access Request](https://gitlab.com/gitlab-com/team-member-epics/access-requests/-/issues), to get access to the AWS account:  `saas-mac-runners-b6fd8d28`.
-See past [bulk access request](https://gitlab.com/gitlab-com/team-member-epics/access-requests/-/issues/21531).
+SRE should have access to the Production environment via Okta.

 ### Production